This article is relevant to any employer who starts reporting, from within this payroll system, STP events during the financial year either because:

 The employer HAS been reporting STP from a previous system and wants to migrate YTD figures using the new BMS ID -

-- Import YTD figures (for both active and terminated employees) into the new payroll software using the opening balances feature
+- Import YTD figures (for both active and terminated employees) from your old payroll into the new payroll software using the opening balances feature (NB. nothing to do with STP but Leave balances can also be transferred this way if you like)

 - zero out the employee YTD values from the old BMS ID (previous payroll software) and then report this via an update event in the old system where you also tick the box "Mark as final" for each employee (this will notify the ATO that there will be no further payments for these employees from the old BMS ID)